Ricci flow on surfaces with conic singularities: Linear estimates and existence of the flow

-There are two new features in this equation: first, the reference metric $\hat{g}_0(t)$ now depends on $t$, and second, there is an additional inhomogeneous term $-\eta \be'(t) \log r$.
-We explain briefly how to incorporate these new issues into the argument.
-For the first we say very little, since the modifications to prove short-time existence for the heat operators associated to such time-dependent metrics is now quite standard, see \cite{Chowetal}.
-As for the second, we take advantage of the fact that this additional term is polyhomogeneous, so because of this, we may choose a function $\hat{\phi}(t,\cdot)$ which is polyhomogeneous with leading term $\eta' r^2 \log r$, which satisfies
+Unlike the case considered before, the reference metric $\hat{g}_0(t)$ now depends on $t$, and there is an extra inhomogeneous term $-\kappa \be'(t) \log r$.
+For the first issue we say nothing because short-time existence for the heat operators associated to time-dependent metrics is standard, see \cite{Chowetal}.
+Regarding the second issue, since this additional term is polyhomogeneous, we may choose a polyhomogeneous function $\hat{\phi}(t,\cdot)$ with leading term $C \kappa r^2 \log r$, which satisfies

-where $\chi$ is smooth and vanishes to all orders at $r=0$.
+where $\chi$ is smooth and vanishes to infinite order at $r=0$.
 Now set $\phi = \hat{\phi} + \psi$ and rewrite \eqref{changle} as an equation for the unknown function $\psi$.
 It is straightforward to check that this equation is different from the one for the angle-fixing flow in only a few minor ways.
 There are additional terms in the coefficients of the nonlinear terms; these, however, are polyhomogeneous in $(r,y,t)$ and vanish at least like $r^2 \log r$.
 Next, there is an additional inhomogeneous term coming from the `error term' $\chi$.
 The general structure of the equation is very similar to the one considered earlier in this section, and it is a straightforward exercise to check that this equation has a solution $\psi(t,\cdot)$ for $0 \leq t < T$ for $T$ sufficiently small.

+It is important to note that unlike in the angle-changing flow, the fact that the conformal factor now includes a term $r^2 \log r$ means that the curvature $R_{g(t)}$ is unbounded for $t > 0$ near $r=0$.
+This is in accord with the results in the thesis of Ramos.